-The Playworks Northern California Advisory Board is a group of change-makers who believe in the power of play and are active ambassadors for Playworks.
+The Playworks Northern California Regional Board is a group of change-makers who believe in the power of play and are active ambassadors for Playworks.
 These playful professionals contribute their personal time to share the mission of Playworks: to improve the health and well-being of children by increasing opportunities for physical activity and safe, meaningful play.

 - Oakland and the East Bay Board Members